 How to join: Joining up is as simple as providing your email address.
 But, a word of note: if you're not comfortable with sharing your social media then you probably should look at other opportunities.

 How it works: To actively test products, you'll need to join up and be active in the community.
 You can go to the “reviews” tab and see if there is anything available.
 When you are testing the product you will be told what is expected of you.
 This could be publishing the product and review on your social media with certain hashtags.

 What you get: You'll earn MoM Reward points that give you chances to win prizes.
 The more active you are, the more MoM Reward points you'll earn.

 Tell Me Baby

 What it is: Tell Me Baby claims to be Australia's biggest product review website.
-It seeks honest, original and genuine reviews of products.
+It seeks honest, original, and genuine reviews of products.
 The site is geared towards new Mums looking for larger baby purchases such as strollers.
-It's also a valuable site for practising your review techniques and writing.
+It's also a valuable site for practicing your review techniques and writing.